 Read stoicism.
 Read Frankl.
 Read anything you can get your hands on.
 You don’t have to agree with it all.
 That’s the point.
 Think deeply.
 If you don’t, no worries.
 But the world could use more depth.

-Think of your best relationship.
+Now think of your best relationship.
 Think of the best relationship you’ve witnessed.
 That’s your model.
 If you suspect there’s better, if you want better, find other people with great relationships and watch how they treat each other.

 Be kind with your words.
 Be kind with your actions and reactions.
 Invest the time, the energy, the caring.
 If you don’t get it back, time to cut the cord.